Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

-From the Uploaded Content subtab of the ModStore section of your console, you can upload and manage your organization's custom training content.
+From here, you can upload and manage your organization's custom training content.
 Uploaded content is saved to your KnowBe4 account and can only be viewed by users in your organization.

-Once uploaded, your custom content can be used the same way that any ModStore content is used.
-Uploaded content can be assigned to users via training campaigns, viewed by users in the Learner Experience (LX), and monitored by admins using training reports.
+Once uploaded, your custom content can be used the same way as any ModStore content.
+Uploaded content can be assigned to users via training campaigns, viewed in the Learner Experience (LX), and monitored by admins via training reports.

 Content Requirements